Stop Lying: Attribution Modeling and How It Applies to Google AdWords

 The attribution model comparison tool in Google Analytics is one of the first easy-to-use interfaces for advertisers.
 Google has tried various interfaces to show the information discussed in this blog post.

 One of the first iterations was the rather confusing Search Funnel interface in Google AdWords.
-It’s still accessible and contain metrics like “Assisted Conversions”, “Impression-Assisted Conversions” and other names that left a lot to be researched.
+It’s still accessible and contains metrics like “Assisted Conversions”, “Impression-Assisted Conversions” and other names that left a lot to be researched.

 With Google’s new attribution model comparison in Google Analytics you can much more easily analyze the data without being completely in the know: